okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/core-okta-api/index.md

 REST endpoints to configure objects whenever you need.
 For example:

 - The [Apps API](/docs/reference/api/apps/) is used to manage Apps and their association with Users and Groups.
-- The [Users API](/docs/reference/api/users) is used for CRUD operations on Users.
+- The [Users API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/User/) is used for CRUD operations on Users.
 - The [Sessions API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Session/) creates and manages user's authentication sessions.
 - The [Policy API](/docs/reference/api/policy/) creates and manages settings such as a user's session lifetime.
-- The [Factors API](/docs/reference/api/factors/) is used to enroll, manage, and verify factors for multi-factor authentication (MFA).
+- The [User Factors API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/UserFactor/) is used to enroll, manage, and verify factors for Multifactor Authentication (MFA).
-- The [Devices API](/docs/reference/api/devices) is used to manage Device identity and lifecycle.
+- The [Devices API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Device/) is used to manage device identity and lifecycle.

 ## Design principles